VirtoCommerce/vc-docs/dev_docs/docs/Fundamentals/Logging/how-to-update.md

 # How to update platform to Serilog integrated version

 !!! note
-    Along with updating platform to 3.304.0 version you have to update XApi module to [version 3.314.0](https://github.com/VirtoCommerce/vc-module-experience-api/releases/tag/3.314.0) or higher.
+    Along with updating platform to 3.304.0 version you have to update xAPI module to [version 3.314.0](https://github.com/VirtoCommerce/vc-module-experience-api/releases/tag/3.314.0) or higher.

 To update your platform version to [3.304.0 and higher](https://github.com/VirtoCommerce/vc-platform/releases), use one of the following options: